Samay97/recommender-engine/README.md

     ]
   }
 ```
-Run docker containers and after startup run vs code debugger with the new lauch option
+Run docker containers and after startup run vs code debugger with the new launch option